Furniture Row’s Sofa Buying Guide

 The internal support system is another thing to consider when understanding the quality and value of a new sofa or sectional.
 Like with the frame, there are multiple varieties of support systems to be aware of when shopping for a sofa.
 The most common types of internal support systems are coils, elastic webbing, sinuous springs, and metal band bases.

-Metal Band Bases - Instead of springs or webbing, some sofas and sectionals employ bands of metal within their seating areas to provide top level support with unparalleled longevity.
-Metal band bases are considered a premium type of internal support, a well known example being Flexsteel’s patented Blue Steel® Band Base which offers a decades-long lifespan.
+Instead of springs or webbing, some sofas and sectionals employ metal bands within their seating areas to provide top level support with unparalleled longevity.
+Metal band bases are considered a premium type of internal support, a well known example being Flexsteel’s patented Blue Steel® Base which offers a decades-long lifespan.

 Now that you know the basics of sofas and sectionals, you’re ready to start shopping for the right product for you, your home, and your needs.
 Happy shopping!